AeromodellingClubIITG/LAT-Aerospace/README.md

 - `12_blade_edf_40.step` : 2D wing section with double-slotted flaps with vane at 30&deg;, and flap at a deflection angle of 40&deg;.

-#### **3.2.
-CFD_CADs/**

-**Description**: Contains all the CAD files used for CFD analysis (both 2D section and 3D)

-**Content**:

-- `3.1.
-BASE_airfoil.step` : 2D airfoil section of the main wing without any high-lift devices, used for initial aerodynamic analysis.

-- `BASE_double_slotted_flap_30_and_40_degrees.step` : 2D wing section with double-slotted flaps with vane at 30&deg;, and flap at a deflection angle of 40&deg;.

-- `BASE_flap_plain_30_degrees.step` : 2D wing section with plain flaps at deflection angle of 30&deg;.

-- `BASE_flap_plain_40_degrees.step` : 2D wing section with plain flaps at deflection angle of 40&deg;.

-- `BASE_flap_plain_50_degrees.step` : 2D wing section with plain flaps at deflection angle of 50&deg;.

-- `BASE_slat.step` : 2D wing section with leading edge slat.

-- `BASE_slat_with_flap_30_degrees.step` : 2D wing section with leading edge slat, and plain flaps at a deflection angle of 30&deg;.

-- `BASE_slat_with_flap_40_degrees.step` : 2D wing section with leading edge slat, and plain flaps at a deflection angle of 40&deg;.

-- `BASE_slat_with_flap_50_degrees.step` : 2D wing section with leading edge slat, and plain flaps at a deflection angle of 50&deg;.

-- `BASE_slat_with_double_slotted_flap.step` : 2D wing section with leading edge slat, and double-slotted flaps with vane at 30&deg; and flap at a deflection angle of 40&deg;.

-- `MODEL_1_propeller.step` : 2D wing section of MODEL-1 containing a leading edge slat, double-slotted flaps, and leading edge propeller at 10&deg;.

-- `MODEL_2_motor_leading_edge.step` : 2D wing section of MODEL-3 containing leading edge slat, double-slotted flaps with vane at 30&deg; and flap at a deflection angle of 40&deg;,  and EDF motors aligned at the trailing edge of the wing.

-- `MODEL_2_motor_trailing_edge.step` : 2D wing section of MODEL-3 containing leading edge slat, double-slotted flaps with vane at 30&deg; and flap at a deflection angle of 40&deg;,  and EDF motors aligned at the leading edge of the wing.

-- `MODEL_3_hybrid_propulsion_motor_10_degrees.step` : 2D wing section of MODEL-2 containing a leading edge slat, double-slotted flaps, and hybrid propulsion with trailing edge EDF and leading edge propeller at 10&deg;.

-- `MODEL_4_nozzle_augmented_USB_with_AFC.step` : 2D wing section of MODEL-4 containing a plain flap at 30&deg; angle of deflection, EDF motor of diameter 65mm at 10&deg; angle, and a nozzle of height 20mm and width 300mm.

-- `MODEL_2B_trailing_edge_finite_wing_takeoff.STEP` : 3D modelled takeoff condition of half-wing of MODEL-2B containing a leading edge slat, double-slotted flaps, and with trailing edge EDF.

-- `MODEL_2B_trailing_edge_finite_wing_cruise.STEP` : 3D modelled cruise condition of half-wing of MODEL-2B containing a leading edge slat, double-slotted flaps, and with trailing edge EDF.

 #### **3.3.
 Renders/**